 Every state and territory has declared a state or public health emergency due to the COVID-19 pandemic, allowing additional powers and resources to maximize their response.
 Emergency declarations provide state officials a wider scope of authority to activate emergency response plans, expend funds, deploy personnel and supplies, and may suspend certain rules and regulations.
 These actions generally occur through state executive offices; however, state legislatures also have a role to play.
 Legislatures can extend or limit the exercise of emergency powers and some states may require legislative approval for an emergency declaration made by state executive officers after a specified period of time.
 Read more about executive and legislative emergency powers here.

 Several states have introduced or enacted legislation to extend a public health disaster or emergency declaration.
 For example, Kansas HCR 5025 ratifies and provides the continuation of a disaster emergency declaration and Alaska SB 241 extends the governor’s declaration of a public health disaster emergency.
 Other measures seek to terminate an emergency declaration, such as Pennsylvania HR 836, or adjust provisions around the process of declaring or extending an emergency.
-For instance, Delaware HB 340 (pending) amends the state constitution to require the governor to inform the General Assembly in advance of a state of emergency order extension and South Carolina HB 5485 (pending) transfers the authority to issue a proclamation of emergency from the governor to the General Assembly.
+For instance, South Carolina HB 5485 (pending) transfers the authority to issue a proclamation of emergency from the governor to the General Assembly.

 Data Collection and Reporting